 Firewalls should not be relied upon, however, to provide full protection from attacks.
 Banks should complement firewalls with strong security policies and a range of other controls.
-In fact, firewalls are potentially vulnerable to attacks including spoofing trusted IP addresses, denial of service by overloading the firewall with excessive requests or malformed packets, sniffing of data that is being transmitted outside the network, hostile code embedded in legitimate HTTP, SMTP, or other traffic that meet all firewall rules, etc. Banks can reduce their vulnerability to these attacks through network configuration and design, sound implementation of its firewall architecture that includes multiple filter points, active firewall access controls within the operating system or application will provide additional means of defense.
+In fact, firewalls are potentially vulnerable to attacks including spoofing trusted IP addresses, denial of service by overloading the firewall with excessive requests or malformed packets, sniffing of data that is being transmitted outside the network, hostile code embedded in legitimate HTTP, SMTP, or other traffic that meet all firewall rules, etc. Banks can reduce their vulnerability to these attacks through network configuration and design, sound implementation of its firewall architecture that includes multiple filter points, active firewall monitoring and management, and integrated security monitoring.
+In many cases, additional access controls within the operating system or application will provide additional means of defense.